PNNL-Comp-Mass-Spec/Molecular-Weight-Calculator-DLL/bin/Readme.txt

-Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA) Based on Molecular Weight Calculator, v6.20 code (VB6), written by Matthew Monroe 1995-2002 VB6 ActiveX Dll version written by Matthew Monroe in 2002 Ported to VB.NET by Nikša Blonder in 2005
+Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA) Based on Molecular Weight Calculator, v6.20 code (VB6), written by Matthew Monroe 1995-2002 VB6 ActiveX Dll version written by Matthew Monroe in 2002 Ported to VB.NET by Nikša Blonder and Matthew Monroe in 2005

 E-mail: matthew.monroe@pnl.gov or matt@alchemistmatt.com
 Website: http://ncrr.pnl.gov/ or http://www.sysbio.org/resources/staff/